 - Book 2 – IQCC standard terms and conditions and contract general conditions

 - Book 3 – Construction Task Catalog (CTC) – local labor, material, and equipment costs

 While Sourcewell participating agencies (any government, education, or nonprofit entity) register via a form, contractors cannot.
 To earn a contract, contractors must complete the competitive solicitation process which starts with responding to a Sourcewell IFB/ITB.

-At the end of the process, Sourcewell’s Board of Directors awards the vendor(s) with the highest qualifying solution(s).
+At the end of the process, Sourcewell’s Board of Directors awards the supplier(s)/contractor(s) with the highest qualifying solution(s).
 Sourcewell clients can then purchase using the contract instead of issuing a unique solicitation.

 The only way to become a Sourcewell ezIQC contractor is through earning an awarded contract.